Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 From Lombok, it’s just a 10-15 minute speedboat from Teluk Nare harbour or 30 minute ferry from the popular resort hub, Senggigi.

-While this is OK if you’ve time to kill, if you’re on a shorter honeymoon, it’s not ideal.
+While this is OK if you’ve time to kill, if you’re planning a shorter Gili Islands honeymoon, it’s not ideal.

 Getting around the Gili Islands

-Most couples get around the Gili Islands by foot or by bike and many hotels and villas are only a few minutes’ walk away from the port.
+Most couples get around on their Gili Islands honeymoon by foot or by bike and many hotels and villas are only a few minutes’ walk away from the port.

 If your accommodation is further away, you can also opt for a cidomo, a local horse-drawn carriage.